umgbhalla/dotfiles/README.md

 ## Manual Installation <a name="manualinstall"></a>

 For the best personalized installation experience I suggest reading the Arch Wiki.
-It's surprisingly intuitive (and this is coming from a zoomer who hates reading documentation) and goes into depth about customizing Arch to fit your standards.
-Note that the following settings are all settings I prefer to use and may not fit your specific use case.
+It's surprisingly intuitive (coming from a zoomer who hates reading documentation) and goes into depth about customizing Arch to fit your standards.
+The configuration files included in this project are all settings I prefer to use and may not fit your specific usage or preferences.

 Another disclaimer - I am a strong advocate for the `vim` text editor, and as such, I will use `vim` to edit files during installation.
 If you prefer `emacs` or the more user-friendly